deivix13/custom-tab-plus/README.md

 ---

 ## ⚙️ Technical Details / How It Works

 **Custom Tab +** utilizes **IndexedDB** as its primary data store.
 Why?
 Because it allows for storing **large Blob objects** and provides **fast, local access** to user data.

+---

+## 🐳 Docker development

+Hot reload is included (HMR).

+To build the Docker image run:
+`docker compose build`

+To run the Docker container use:
+`docker compose up -d`

+The application should be accessible in your browser at http://localhost:3000 (or the port specified in your configuration).